STAT545-UBC/STAT545-UBC-original-website/cm001_course-intro-sw-install-account-signup.md

 __Do this first!__

   * Register for a free individual GitHub account and request [the student discount](https://education.github.com).
 This should give you some free private repositories for a couple of years.
 Do this ASAP!
-I think a human vets these requests, so it could take a couple of days.
+I think a human vets these requests, so it could take a couple of ~~days~~ months.
     - As with Twitter (see below), think before you set up your public profile.
 I suggest you use a real name and begin to build a scholarly identity in social media and coding, but it's a decision you should make with intention.
   * We will elicit your GitHub username soon so we can add you to the [STAT 545 GitHub Organization](https://github.com/STAT545-UBC/).